-As we already now, SLES is the most frequently used Linux operating system platform in the SAP environment, not least because right from the start Suse Linux Enterprise Server (including the High Availability Extension) was explicitly developed to meet the mission critical demands of SAP solutions (including enterprise support), or was steadily developed with this aim in mind, and that always in close consultation with SAP.
+As we already now, SLES is the most frequently used Linux operating system platform in the SAP environment, not least because right from the start Suse Linux Enterprise Server (including the High Availability Extension) was explicitly developed to meet the mission critical demands of SAP solutions (including enterprise support), or was steadily developed with this aim in mind and in close consultation with SAP.

 This applies to SAP classic with AnyDBs as well as to Hana or Hana-based solutions such as S/4.Up to the present it has been possible – with Hana 1.0 – to use two SLES variants, namely SLES Priority, the “normal” SLES, and SLES for SAP applications.

-With Hana 2.0 from now on only SLES for SAP applications is used.
+With Hana 2.0 , SAP Note 2235581, in version 24, stated that on only SLES for SAP applications is used.
 The reason: an optimized and packaged product lifecycle management that keeps pace, so to speak, with a leaner support matrix from SAP for Hana.
+SLES was added back as certified OS for Hana 2.0 in version 25 of that note, however SLES for SAP Applications now is firmly in place as the strongly recommended Suse operating system for Hana 2.0.

-According to that leaner support matrix, in the future, three minor releases will be supported.
-SLES for SAP applications is the designated choice for Linux.
-Incidentally, further information on this is provided in the corresponding SAP Notes (e.g. Note 2235581) that also describes which version of Hana-for-SAP-applications and which version of SLES-for-SAP-applications applies for Intel- and IBM-Power8-Hana systems.
+Incidentally, further information on this is provided in the corresponding SAP Notes (e.g. Note 2235581) that also describe which version of Hana-for-SAP-applications and which version of SLES-for-SAP-applications applies for Intel- and IBM-Power8-Hana systems.

 Clear additional benefits